Moore ends pursuit of Boise State job, staying with Cowboys - WHIZ News

-FRISCO, Texas (AP) — Dallas offensive coordinator Kellen Moore said Saturday night he is no longer pursuing the Boise State job, and the Cowboys signed their play-caller to a multiyear contract extension.
+FRISCO, Texas (AP) — Dallas offensive coordinator Kellen Moore said Saturday night he is no longer pursuing the Boise State job, and the Cowboys agreed on a multiyear contract extension with their play-caller.

 The 32-year-old Moore was a candidate at his alma mater after Bryan Harsin took the Auburn job.
 Moore was the winningest quarterback in college football history with a 50-3 record when he left Boise State in 2011.